logo

 Preload mode

-Lazy (default): the widget fires /challenge only when the visitor first interacts with the form — a click, keypress, or focus via typing.
-A visitor who lands and bounces never consumes a request against your monthly quota.
+Lazy (default): the widget fires /challenge only when the visitor first interacts with the form - a click, keypress, or focus via typing.
+A visitor who lands and bounces never consumes a challenge against your monthly quota.
 The trade-off is a very small delay on submit (usually invisible, since most users take at least a second to fill the form while the widget solves in the background).

 Setting the mode